Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 \item"{(3)}" the specializations $(v_j,p,q,a)$, $j=1,\ldots,n$, are distinct rigid and strictly solid specializations of the terminal (rigid and solid) limit groups of the Extra PS resolutions that are associated with $Term$ that extend the specialization $(x,p,q,a)$.
 Furthermore, given the specialization $(x,p,q,a)$, there are precisely $n$ rigid or strictly solid families of specializations of the terminal rigid and solid limit groups of the Extra PS resolutions that extend the specialization $(x,p,q,a)$.

 \item"{(4)}" the specializations $(u_j,p,q,a)$, $j=1,\ldots,m$, are distinct rigid and strictly solid specializations of the terminal (rigid and solid) limit groups of the Generic Collapse Extra PS resolutions that are associated with $Term$ that extend the specialization $(x,p,q,a)$.

-Furthermore, given the specialization $(x,p,q,a)$, there are precisely $n$ rigid or strictly solid families of specializations of the terminal limit groups of Generic Collapse Extra PS resolutions that extend the specialization $(x,p,q,a)$.
+Furthermore, given the specialization $(x,p,q,a)$, there are precisely $m$ rigid or strictly solid families of specializations of the terminal limit groups of Generic Collapse Extra PS resolutions that extend the specialization $(x,p,q,a)$.

 \item"{(5)}" the specializations $r$, include primitive roots of the edge groups in the graded abelian decomposition of the rigid or solid limit group $Term$ that are associated with the specialization $(x,p,q,a)$, and they indicate what powers of the primitive roots are covered by the associated Non-Rigid, Non-Solid, Left, Root, Extra PS, and Generic Collapse Extra PS resolutions (i.e., by the resolutions that are associated with the specializations $y$, $u$, and $v$).